-Table 5 shows how much MENA oil exporters need to increase their scores of control of corruption to catch up with those of Canada in order to accelerate the process of economic diversification.
+Table 5 shows how much MENA oil exporters need to increase their control of corruption scores to catch up with those of Canada in order to accelerate the process of economic diversification.

 Column (b) reveals that non-GCC countries need to exert much more effort compared to GCC countries in order to catch up with Canada's control of corruption level.
 Most non-GCC countries must first address the serious problem of instability.
-The more unstable the environment is, the more corruption becomes extremely difficult to control and deal with.
-Then the next step is to implement radical institutional reforms and make sure adequate checks and balances are in place to detect and prevent corruption by enhancing public-regardedness of policy-making and strengthening horizontal accountability of governments.
+The more unstable the environment, the harder it is to control and handle corruption.
+Then, the next step is to implement radical institutional reforms and make sure that adequate checks and balances are in place to detect and prevent corruption by enhancing public regardedness of policymaking and strengthening the horizontal accountability of governments.